 I keep hoping that the field of programming language will evolve.
 I am a bit tired to program in Java and C… I’d like better languages.

-- For my purposes, I am going to narrow it down to popular “system programming languages” which means Swift, Rust, Go, C++, C. These are languages that well-suited to build more than applications, but also servers, database engines and so forth.
+- For my purposes, I am going to narrow it down to “system programming languages” which means Swift, Rust, Go, C++, C. These are languages that well-suited to build more than applications, but also servers, database engines and so forth.
 They all offer ahead-of-time compilation, which makes the performance easier to reason about.

-I think there will be no disagreement that C and C++ and system programming languages.
+I think there will be no disagreement that C and C++ are system programming languages.
 Whether Go and Swift qualify is somewhat subjective.
 Would you write an operating system in Go?
 I would not.
 But Wikipedia seems to be happy to consider them all as system programming languages.

 - I am going to ignore assembly because I can’t imagine using it all the time.
 It is simply not practical unless you are working on a tiny code base (maybe on embedded software).

 - I am going to ignore Rust, D and Nim as they have too few users.
 Programming is a social activity: if nobody can use your code, it does not matter that it runs fast.
 I think that they are very interesting languages but until many more people start coding in these languages, I am going to ignore them.
 Fortran is out for similar reasons: it still has important users, but they are specialized.

 - Java and C# are interesting cases.
 They have been both described and used as “system programming languages”.
 I think that the evidence is overwhelming that Java can be used to build significant systems that perform very well.
 However, I think that running in a virtual machine (JVM, CLR) is a hard limitation: you can never be “bare metal”.
 I lump Scala with Java.

 - There is a countless number of niche languages that I have not mentioned.
 Most of them will never pick up any amount of users.

 Let me run through a few desirable features for high-performance programming along with the current languages that fare well.